dereneaton/ipyrad/docs/pedicularis_cli.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 The data come to us already demultiplexed so we are going to simply set the
 **sorted\_fastq\_path** to tell ipyrad the location of our fastq
 data files, and also set the **project\_dir**.
-For the latter let's the
+For the latter let's use the
 name of our study organism, "pedicularis".
+Because we're going to create several
-Because we're going to create several different assemblies in this tutorial
+different assemblies the "project_dir/" will group them together conveniently
-using a "project_dir/" will allow us to group them all together in a shared
+into a single shared directory.
-directory.
-For now, we'll leave the remaining parameters at their default values.
+For now let's leave the remaining parameters at their default values.

 .. parsed-literal::
     ## use your text editor to set the following params: